dothework/bloc-skill-sample-nodejs-flash-briefing/instructions/5-customization.md

 * English (UK)
 * German

-For more on developing skills in multiple languges, go [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-skills-in-multiple-languages).
+For more on developing skills in multiple languages, go [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-skills-in-multiple-languages).

 1. To add an additional language, simply select the Add New Language tab in Developer Portal and choose your second language.
 Choose and fill all necessary information like we did for the initial language of your skill.
 You will need to define Name and Invocation Name for the current language (e.g. German name for German skills).
 Then click Save to continue.
 ![](https://s3.amazonaws.com/lantern-code-samples-images/trivia/german_info.PNG)